ZeroMaster28/WienerProcess/readme.md

 Program for generating Wiener process sample path.
 Basic approach is to generate partial sums of independent normal distributed random variables with variation equal to timestep.
+Output is csv text file of the form: x-time points, y-values for given point.